Aeronique/aerobytes-site/_posts/2025-08-20-aerox-token.md

 This project reinforced several important principles:

 Start with tested libraries.
-Don't reinvent the wheel, especially in security-critical code.
+Don't reinvent the wheel, especially in security code.
 OpenZeppelin's contracts are audited and widely used for good reason.

-Testing is critical.
+Testing needs to be thorough.
 In blockchain, mistakes are permanent and potentially expensive.
-Thorough testing isn't optional.
+You can't skip this step.

 Understand the fundamentals.
 You can't secure something you don't understand.
 Building this from scratch forced me to learn how Ethereum actually works.

-Documentation matters.
 Clear documentation and code comments are essential, especially when code is publicly verifiable on-chain.

 ## Resources